-Police: Inmate threatened to kill guards
+Police: Inmate vowed to kill prison guards and their families

 A convicted child molester, already accused of threatening to kill a York City police officer, is now accused of threatening to kill a number of York County Prison's correctional officers.